DEV Community

 Scale Broke the MacBook Model

 The SDLC (Software Development Lifecycle — the full process from writing code to shipping it, including build, test, and deployment) had grown too complex for unmanaged local environments.
-Discord's backend requires a highly complex environment with many moving parts — running it inside Sysbox (a container runtime that allows running full operating systems inside Docker containers by emulating kernel features) on Kubernetes V1 introduced layers of virtualization that were difficult to debug when things went wrong.
+Discord's backend requires a highly complex environment with many moving parts.
+Running it inside Sysbox containers on Kubernetes V1 introduced layers of virtualisation that were difficult to debug when things went wrong.

 Solution